 Rec.
-No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2015 OCA's Assessment Estimated Completion Date 15-22 PROCUREMENT DEPARTMENT Audit Report #15037, dated May 18, 2015, Procurement Card Program 14 Impact: 7 Probability: 7 basis.
-Procurement is working on various spend report formats.
+No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2015 OCA's Assessment Estimated Completion Date PROCUREMENT DEPARTMENT Audit Report #15037, dated May 18, 2015, Procurement Card Program 14 Impact: 7 Probability: 7 Procurement is working on various spend report formats.
 New reports and an advance training program was piloted with the Director of the Facilities Management Department.
 Standard transaction and spend analysis reports are used for additional analysis and recommendations to management.
-In Progress December 2015 Audit Report #15034, dated May 18, 2015 Aircraft Rescue and Fire Fighting Expense Billings - Fiscal Year 2014 14 Impact: 8 Probability: 6 (AVSEC) notify the City concerning the overbilling of \$39,668 for personnel expenses.
-These We agreed that the City could reduce their FY16 period one (July invoice) by the amount owed to the Authority (\$39,668).
+In Progress December 2015 AVIATION SECURITY & PUBLIC SAFETY DEPARTMENT Audit Report #15034, dated May 18, 2015 Aircraft Rescue and Fire Fighting Expense Billings - Fiscal Year 2014 14 Impact: 8 Probability: 6 We agreed that the City could reduce their FY16 period one (July invoice) by the amount owed to the Authority (\$39,668).
 We have yet to receive an invoice for this period.
 Accounts Payable is following up on the status of the invoice.
 In Progress November 2015 BUSINESS AND FINANCIAL MANAGEMENT DEPARTMENT Audit Report #15018, dated March 12, 2015, Enterprise Holdings Inc. 13 Impact: 7 Probability: 6 The Business and Financial Management Department should request that the Accounting Department issue an invoice to Enterprise Holdings Inc. in the amount of \$45,427 for the underpayment of license fees and CFCs.
 Enterprise was invoiced for the entire amount and it was collected in August.
-Completed N/A 15-16 PROCUREMENT DEPARTMENT Audit Report #15037, dated May 18, 2015, Procurement Card Program 13 Impact: 6 Probability: 7 To ensure that Approving Officials take ownership of their review responsibilities, the Procurement Department should revise the Manual to include the same disciplinary measures for Approving Officials who approve reconciliations with inadequate documentation, or questionable, prohibited, or restricted purchases, as those imposed on P-Cardholders.
+Completed N/A PROCUREMENT DEPARTMENT Audit Report #15037, dated May 18, 2015, Procurement Card Program 13 Impact: 6 Probability: 7 To ensure that Approving Officials take ownership of their review responsibilities, the Procurement Department should revise the Manual to include the same disciplinary measures for Approving Officials who approve reconciliations with inadequate documentation, or questionable, prohibited, or restricted purchases, as those imposed on P-Cardholders.
 Procurement is actively working on revisions to the P-Card Manuals to reflect updates and recommendations that strengthen controls.
 In Progress December 2015